cirosantilli/markdown-style-guide/README.md

        * sub-list item
    ```

-  * The first level of list items must not be preceeded by a newline.
+  * The first level of list items must not be preceded by a newline.
   * All lists must be followed by newlines.

     ```
-    This text preceeds a list of things.
+    This text precedes a list of things.
     * list item 1
     * list item 2
       1. sub-list item 1